kentan522/FEM-truss/README.md

 # FEM-truss
-Finite element analysis on the collapse mechanism of a truss using object-oriented programming on MATLAB.
+Finite element analysis on the collapse mechanism of a truss using object-oriented programming on MATLAB (university coursework).
-Based on Imperial College London's MEng Civil Engineering 2nd Year Computational Methods 2020/2021 coursework.

 The TRUSS.m file represents the truss class that can be used to generate an instance of a truss object.